 The IACHR, its group of experts, and Mexican authorities face important challenges to consolidate this mechanism as a good practice.
 But for now, this case deserves to be analyzed positively, and requires the international community, activists, and academics to follow it closely, to support what could be an innovative and refreshing mechanism to respond to such serious problems as the 43 Iguala students, and the other victims of forced disappearance in Mexico and Latin America.

-*Nelson Camilo Sánchez León is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Nelson Camilo Sánchez León is a researcher at the Center for Law, Justice and Society (Dejusticia).